shredthaGNAR/list-of-my-starred-repos/README.md

 * [gildas-lormeau/SingleFile-MV3](https://github.com/gildas-lormeau/SingleFile-MV3): SingleFile version compatible with Manifest V3.
 The future, right now!
 * [gildas-lormeau/SingleFile-Safari-Extension](https://github.com/gildas-lormeau/SingleFile-Safari-Extension): Source code of SingleFile for Safari
 * [david-littlefield/SingleFileMac](https://github.com/david-littlefield/SingleFileMac): A Mac application that uses the SingleFile repository.
-* [gildas-lormeau/SingleFileZ](https://github.com/gildas-lormeau/SingleFileZ): Web Extension for Firefox/MS Edge and CLI tool to save a faithful copy of an entire web page in a self-extracting HTML/ZIP polyglot file
+* [gildas-lormeau/SingleFileZ](https://github.com/gildas-lormeau/SingleFileZ): Web Extension to save a faithful copy of an entire web page in a self-extracting ZIP file
 * [pellaeon/SingleFileZ](https://github.com/pellaeon/SingleFileZ): MultiFile is a fork of gildas-lormeau/SingleFileZ that allows you to save a webpage as as one main HTML file plus original resource files (images, fonts, stylesheets and frames) in different folders.
 * [FelixKratz/SketchyBar](https://github.com/FelixKratz/SketchyBar): A highly customizable macOS status bar replacement
 * [koekeishiya/skhd](https://github.com/koekeishiya/skhd):  Simple hotkey daemon for macOS